jamt9000/DVE/misc/README-template.md

 *With finetuning*

-As with AFLW, first we fine-tune the embeddings for a fixed number of epochs:
+First we fine-tune the embeddings for a fixed number of epochs:

 | Embedding Dim | Model | DVE | Same Identity | Different Identity | Links |
 | ------------- | :--:  | :-: | :----: | :----: | :----: |